cpinitiative/usaco-guide/content/1_Intro/Example_Problem.md

 fout.write(str(ans))
 ```

-## Problems
+## Introductory Problems

-Let's begin by solving a few problems!
 The following require relatively little programming experience and no algorithmic knowledge.
 Do as many as you want, then move on!
 You do not have to do all of them.

 - [Promotion Counting](http://usaco.org/index.php?page=viewproblem2&cpid=591)
 - [Word Processor](http://usaco.org/index.php?page=viewproblem2&cpid=987)